D3M0MK1GN/TER-System/replit.md

-# SistelCom - Sistema de Gestión de Solicitudes de Telecomunicaciones
+# TER-System - Sistema de Gestión de Solicitudes de Telecomunicaciones

 ## Overview

-SistelCom is a modern web application designed for managing telecommunications requests in Spanish.
+TER-System is a modern web application designed for managing telecommunications requests in Spanish.
 It's built with a full-stack architecture using React for the frontend and Node.js/Express for the backend, with PostgreSQL as the database.
 The application focuses on streamlining the process of creating, tracking, and managing telecommunications requests for different operators.

 ## User Preferences